List of festivals in Ottawa

 This is a list of festivals in Ottawa, Ontario, Canada.
 This list includes festivals of diverse types, such as regional festivals, commerce festivals, fairs, food festivals, arts festivals, religious festivals, folk festivals, and recurring festivals on holidays.
-The city hosts several large festivals each year, including North America's largest country music festival, Canada's largest and North America's second largest blues festival, and the world's largest hockey tournament.
+The city hosts several large festivals each year, including Ottawa Bluesfest Canada's largest blues festival, as well as the Bell Capital Cup, one of the world's largest hockey tournaments.